About MAP

 Having recently extended his own house, Matthew can often be found in his garden ‘gym’, shifting and shaping a landscape for his two daughters to discover the world in.

-Natalie joined MAP in 2020, having gained experience at large practices whilst studying architecture at the University of Bath.
-She loves sustainable design and construction and wants to work on projects that make the world a better place.
+Natalie joined MAP in 2020 and has since completed the Level 7 Apprenticeship at the University of Nottingham to qualify as an Architect.
+She loves sustainable design and construction and enjoys working on projects that make the world a better place.

-In her spare time Natalie loves running, skiing and snowboarding (when she can get to the mountains!) as well as cooking up feasts in the kitchen.
-She takes frequent visits back to her family farm, where she feels most calm, and is learning to grow her own fruit and vegetables.
+In her spare time Natalie loves to keep active and is always looking for a new physical challenge.
+She takes frequent visits back to her family farm, where she feels most calm, and is never too far from Pip, her Collie-Labrador cross!

 Architecture in detail.
 Oil painting master.
 Dance it out!